Spryker Core Back Office feature overviewEdit on GitHub

 Back Office authentication

-To be able to use the Spryker Back Office, users have to authenticate to the Back Office.
-They can authenticate via:
+To use the Spryker Back Office, users have to authenticate to the Back Office.
+They can authenticate by the following:

 To authenticate as a regular Back Office user, you should have the Back Office user account.
-See Managing users to learn how you can create and manage Back Office user accounts.
+To learn how to create and manage Back Office user accounts, see Managing users.

-You can also enable your users to sign in from a third-party service set up for your project.
+You can also let your users sign in from a third-party service set up for your project.
 The third-party sign-on uses the OpenID protocol for authentication.

 The feature is shipped with an exemplary ECO module that supports authentication via Microsoft Azure Active Directory.
 With the existing infrastructure, you can develop your own ECO modules for the identity managers you need.